imoneoi/openchat/README.md

 MT-Bench:

-Please first launch a local API server, then download FastChat and run following commands.
+Please first launch a local API server, then download FastChat and run the following commands.

 Note: Due to non-zero temperature and GPT-4 API changes over time, there might be variations in the results.